Tommy Elphick: Aston Villa

 On 20 June 2016, Elphick became Aston Villa's first signing after their relegation to the Championship, and the first signing at the club made by new manager Roberto Di Matteo and under new owner Tony Xia.
 Upon joining Villa, Elphick was given the number six shirt.

 Ahead of the 2016–17 season, Elphick was appointed as the club's new captain.
 It came after the Birmingham Mail urged the club to appoint Elphick as captain, due to his inspiration towards his teammates and the way he connects well with the club's supporters.
 Elphick made his Aston Villa debut (as well as captain), in the opening game of the season, in a 1–0 loss against Sheffield Wednesday.
 He then scored an own goal, in a 1–1 draw against Newcastle United on 24 September 2016.
 He quickly established himself in the first team for the first two months until he suffered an injury in mid-October.
 After returning from injury, Elphick continued to regain his place in the first team until he was dropped from the first team by new manager Steve Bruce in mid-December.
 Because of this, he was among several players up for sale in the winter transfer window, in order to reduce the wage bills.
 Although the move never happened, he remained on the substitute bench for the rest of the season, as Bruce preferred the central-defensive partnership of Nathan Baker and James Chester, who also took his place as the captain as well, and mostly came on as a late substitute.
-Despite this, Elphick went on to make the total of 26 appearances in his first season at Aston Villa.
+Despite this, Elphick went on to make a total of 26 appearances in his first season at Aston Villa.

 Ahead of the 2017–18 season, Elphick was linked a move away from Aston Villa, with local rivals Birmingham City, or Sunderland.
 However, Elphick remained at the club but continued to remain out of the first team under Steve Bruce.
 He made his first appearance of the season on 22 August 2017, starting the whole game as captain, in a 4–1 win over Wigan Athletic in the second round of the League Cup.
 However, in his second appearance, he was sent-off in the 58th minute for a foul on Patrick Bamford, in a 2–0 loss to Middlesbrough.
 Following injuries to some of the club's defenders in December 2017, he received a handful of first team appearances for the side.

 Elphick scored his first goal for Aston Villa against Hull City on 6 August 2018.